- Common uses

 Brentuximab vedotin injection comes as a powder to be mixed with fluid and injected over 30 minutes intravenously (into a vein) by a doctor or nurse in a medical office or hospital.
-When brentuximab vedotin is given to treat Hodgkin's lymphoma, sALCL, or PTCL, it is usually injected once every 3 weeks for as long as your doctor recommends that you receive treatment.
-When brentuximab vedotin is used in combination with chemotherapy to treat Hodgkin lymphoma as a first treatment, it is usually injected once every 2 weeks for as long as your doctor recommends that you receive treatment.
+Brentuximab vedotin is usually injected once every 2 to 3 weeks, depending on what you are being treated for, for as long as your doctor recommends that you receive treatment.

 Brentuximab vedotin injection may cause serious allergic reactions, which usually occur during the infusion of the medication or within 24 hours of receiving a dose.
 You may receive certain medications before your infusion to prevent an allergic reaction if you had a reaction with previous treatment.
 Your doctor will watch you carefully while you are receiving brentuximab vedotin.
 If you experience any of the following symptoms, tell your doctor immediately: fever, chills, rash, hives, itching, or difficulty breathing.

 Your doctor may need to delay your treatment, adjust your dose, or stop your treatment if you experience certain side effects.
 Be sure to tell your doctor how you are feeling during your treatment with brentuximab vedotin injection.